-Rare and wonderful, the Dales Pony is a Native Pony Breed from northern England.
-These ponies typically stand 14-14.2 hands high, but smaller and larger Dales can be found.
+Rare and wonderful, Dales Ponies are native to northern England.
+Dales Ponies typically stand 14-14.2 hands high, but smaller and larger Dales Ponies can be found.
 They have a fast and stylish trot and are beautiful, friendly, gentle, hardy, and very strong.
 They have great endurance, excellent conformation, and lovely temperaments.
 They are intelligent and easy to train.
 They are known as “The Great All Rounder” in their native England for good reason, being excellent riding, driving and work ponies.
 They were traditionally used in trotting races, fox hunting, pulling carts to town, doing whatever farm work was needed, and for carrying packs of lead and coal quickly over treacherous mountain terrain.
-They worked in groups of 9-20 ponies, working free-headed (not tied to each other) overseen by one person riding a pony.
+When carrying packs they worked in groups of 9-20 ponies, working free-headed (not tied to each other) overseen by one person riding a pony.
 They are naturals at navigating the various challenges of trail riding, and thrive on being out and about, investigating their world, and finding solutions to problems.
 They tend to be well balanced and comfortable to ride.
 They tend not to panic in awkward situations.
-They are used for a variety of riding disciplines now, including trail, dressage, jumping, hunting, Trek, working equitation, endurance, and cattle sorting.
+They are used for a variety of riding disciplines now, including trail, dressage, jumping, hunting, Trec, working equitation, endurance, and cattle sorting.

 The Dales Pony Society’s webpage has a wealth of information about the breed: https://www.dalespony.org/

 They are classified as critically endangered by the Rare Breeds Survival Trust in the UK.
 This classification is based upon the number of mares worldwide that have produced foals within the past 3 years.
 Critical status is reached when this number is below 300.
 Every foal we produce is extremely important.